-Like the deep ecologists, Sri Aurobindo believes that the completeness of our existence can be realised only in proximity to Nature.
-As an ecological humanist, he knows that humans can initiate a symbiotic growth of the entire ecosphere.
+Like the deep ecologists, Sri Aurobindo believes that the completeness of our existence can be realised only in proximity to Nature and as an ecological humanist, he is aware that human beings can initiate a synbiotic growth of the entire ecosphere.
 Being a liberator of human consciousness, he knows that our mind tends to go down to gross materialism, leaving the world of a more refined sense of life, which makes our existence more meaningful and safe in a suicidal world.
-The crises arise due to our gradual alienation from Nature resulting from our uncontrolled greed and consumption.
+The crises arise due to our gradual alienation from Nature resulting out of our uncontrolled greed and consumption.
 Sri Aurobindo's early poems like Songs to Myrtilla and poems from Ahana and Other Poems can give one the impression of pastoralism.
 The ecocritics of the third wave do not approve of the spirit of pastoralism and argue that it does not address the problems arising out of perpetual anthropogenic pollution.
-But a close examination of Sri Aurobindo's poems written in the Baroda and Calcutta periods reveals that he takes a step ahead of just mere representation of Nature like a pastoralist.
-He is not explicitly radical, but he had already anticipated the inevitable reverse trend in the post-Covid world of the 21st century, "return to Nature," as that can only save humanity from the ever-increasing toxicity and apocalypse.
+But a close examination of Sri Aurobindo's poems written in Baroda and Calcutta periods reveals that he takes a step ahead of just mere representation of Nature like a pastoralist.
+He is not explicitly radical, but he had already anticipated the inevitable reverse trend in the post-Covid world of the 21st century, "return to Nature" as that can only save humanity from the ever-increasing toxicity and apocalypse.
+Despite being a writer of the 20th century, he did not advocate androcentric dualism.
+Savitri, the protagonist of his epic poem, Savitri: A Legend and a Symbol, acts as an agent of transformation of human consciousness.
+As a profeminist, he knew that women were the symbols of Shakti as they often take centre stage in his long narrative poems and plays based on Arabian Nights.

-Nature Writings in Different Stages
+Nature Writings in Different Stages:

-Barry Commoner (1917-2012), the American biologist, aptly says: "Everything is connected to everything else" (quoted by Ruckert, from Glotfelty & Fromm 1996:108).
-According to ecocritics, literature is not divorced from the material world; instead, it plays a pivotal part in the global context dealing with energy, matter, and ideas.
+Barry Commoner (1917-2012), the Amercian biologist, aptly says: "Everything is connected to everything else"(quoted by Ruckert, from Glotfelty & Fromm 1996:108).
+According to ecocritics, literature does not float above the material world, instead, plays a pivotal part in the global context dealing with energy, matter, and ideas.
 The scope of this relatively new discipline is the entire ecosphere.
-The critics prefer to use the term 'eco' over 'enviro' because it is analogous to the science of ecology.
-Environment refers to anthropocentrism indicating human beings at the centre, whereas 'eco' implies "an integrated system" (Glotfelty & Fromm 1996: xx).
-According to Martha E. Gimenez, ecology today is a generic, multifaceted term that applies to several heterogeneous ideologies, theoretical perspectives, and political practices concerned with the relationship between the human population and Nature (Gimenez 2000: 292).
+The critics prefer to use the term 'eco' over 'enviro', because it is analogous to the science of ecology.
+The word environment refers to anthropocentrism indicating human beings at the centre, whereas 'eco' implies "an integrated system" (Glotfelty & Fromm 1996: xx).
+According to Martha E. Gimenez, ecology today is a generic, multifaceted term that applies to a number of heterogeneous ideologies, theoretical perspectives, and political practices concerned with the relationship between human populations and nature (Gimenez 2000: 292.
 The development of the study of ecocriticism, according to Glotfelty and Fromm, is analogous to the stages of feminist criticism.

-The First Stage of Ecocriticism
+The First Stage of Ecocriticism: